 - A My VMware account is required to obtain a Horizon subscription license and to authenticate with the cloud management plane to set up the connector and establish the connection to use that subscription license with the pod.

 - You might want to use only subscription licenses with your Horizon pod, or you might want to additionally use cloud-hosted services with that pod.
 Both of those use cases require a subscription license.

 - To obtain the most up-to-date features and security and bug fixes, you would best use the combination of running the most current version of the Connection Server software with the most current version of Horizon Cloud Connector.
-For the supported combinations of Horizon software versions and Horizon Cloud Connector versions, see VMware Knowledge Base article 77584.
+For the supported combinations of VMware Horizon software versions and VMware Horizon Cloud Connector versions, see the VMware Product Interoperability Matrices.

 The high-level steps of this process are:

 - Obtain your My VMware account.

 - Use that My VMware account to sign up for a Horizon subscription license.

 - When you sign up for the license, a welcome email is sent to the email address associated with that My VMware account.
 That welcome email will contain a link to download the Horizon Cloud Connector image from the appropriate my.vmware.com Downloads area.

 - Download the Horizon Cloud Connector image using the link in the welcome email.